fktpp/fktpp.github.io/_posts/2018-02-08-ovftool-is-a-must-have-for-esx.markdown

 When downloaded a sample VM image
 =================================

-Today, to kick start my cloudra learning journey, I finally downloaded a cloudra getting started image from Cloudra official site.
+Today, to kick start my cloudera learning journey, I finally downloaded a cloudera getting started image from cloudera official site.
 Well this image is not so huge, I still don't have much space to store it on my local machine.